Sen. Cruz fuels 2024 speculation with plans for Iowa trip

 CLICK HERE TO GET THE FOX NEWS APP

-Other prominent Republicans who appeared in Iowa in recent weeks, according to the Des Moines Register, include former Vice President Mike Pence, former Secretary of State Mike Pompeo, former U.S. Ambassador to the United Nations Nikki Haley, and current South Dakota Gov. Kristi Noem.
+Other prominent Republicans who appeared in Iowa in recent weeks, include former Vice President Mike Pence, former Secretary of State Mike Pompeo, former U.S. Ambassador to the United Nations Nikki Haley, South Dakota Gov. Kristi Noem, and Sen. Tom Cotton, R-Ark.
+Sens.
+Tim Scott, R-S.C., and Rick Scott, R-Fla., were each there in April.